How to ship chocolate internationally or domestically

 When you are shipping chocolate with a courier to a friend or loved one, you can go for the standard courier service for the cheapest way to send chocolate.
 However, you have to be 100% sure that all chocolate is packed carefully.
 Only with the best packaging a safe delivery of your chocolate is possible.

 When choosing courier services on the Eurosender platform, there are several things to keep in mind:

-- In case you have plans to leave the delivery address, make sure that you order the delivery 2 days before you are leaving.
-When this is not possible, make sure that there is someone else to receive the shipment.
+In case you have plans to leave the pick-up address, make sure that you order the pick-up address 2 days before you are leaving.
+When this is not possible, make sure that there is someone else to hand over the shipment.

 Tips on how to ship chocolate internationally

 Before we start telling you about the materials you need for packing your chocolate, there are a few general tips how to ship chocolate internationally.

 Check the melting temperature of your chocolate.
 Most chocolate has a melting temperature of between 30-32 degrees Celsius and on these data, we prepared this packing guide.
 If your chocolate has a lower melting temperature, please contact our customer service for more details.